Working conditions

 List of exposed employees

-Why must an employer maintain a list of employees exposed to the coronavirus at work?
+Why are employers obligated to maintain a list of employees exposed to coronavirus at work?

-Although COVID-19 no longer classified as generally hazardous communicable disease according to the Communicable Diseases Act, employers must, according to the Occupational Safety and Health Act, maintain a list of employees exposed at work to biological agents that cause serious hazards or risks to safety or health.
+Even though coronavirus is no longer a generally hazardous communicable disease under the Communicable Diseases Act, the Occupational Safety and Health Act requires that employers keep a list of employees who have been exposed to biological agents causing serious risk or illness at work.
 This obligation applies to biological agents in hazard classes 3 and 4.
-Coronavirus belongs to class 3.
+Coronavirus is class 3.

 Occupational disease